Motorcycle Insurance Minimum Requirements in Virginia

 There is only one way to establish financial responsibility for your motorcycle in this state, and it’s to purchase liability coverage from a carrier licensed to sell insurance in Virginia.

 If purchasing coverage is not an option right now, Virginia also allows owners to pay the Uninsured Motor Vehicle (UMV) fee when they register their motorcycles.
-The fee is $500 and is valid for 12 months, but it doesn’t offer any kind of coverage.
+The fee doesn’t offer any kind of coverage.
 So, if you’re involved in an accident, you won’t get in trouble for not having insurance but you will be personally liable for costs associated with the accident.

 Two-Wheeled Vehicles Defined

 Every resident must register and purchase insurance for any motorcycle that hits state roads.
-If you’re not sure whether your two-wheeled vehicle is a motorcycle―or you’re confused about registering and covering it with insurance―the helpful folks working the Department of Motor Vehicle’s customer service line, (866) DMV-LINE, are available to help you.
+If you’re not sure whether your two-wheeled vehicle is a motorcycle―or you’re confused about registering and covering it with insurance―the helpful folks working the Department of Motor Vehicles’ customer service line are available to help you.

 NOTE: Some mopeds and scooters meet certain criteria that makes the state require owners to register them as motorcycles, which means they might also need insurance.
 If you own a moped or scooter, please check our Other Types section to see if this affects to you.

-If you decide to purchase liability coverage instead of pay the UMV fee, your policy must meet the following state liability insurance requirements:
+If you decide to purchase motorcycle insurance instead of pay the UMV fee, your policy must meet the following minimum liability coverage limits: